R. Ramanathan (INC politician): Bureaucracy

 Ramanathan Chettiar was the first director of the Reserve Bank of India.
 He also served as a member of the executive committee of the Federation of Indian Chambers of Commerce and as chairman of the Indian Handicrafts Development Corporation.

 Death

 Ramanatha Chettiar died on 12 December 1995 at the age of 82.
-The Mayor Ramanathan Hall in Raja Annamalaipuram, Chennai, is named after him.
+The Mayor Ramanathan Hall and M. R. C. Nagar in Raja Annamalaipuram, Chennai, are named after him.